ArturNiko/threads.js/README.md

 ## Important ⚠️

 - This package is getting updated and restructured frequently.
-Any major changes will bump the minor version.
+Always check the [**CHANGELOG**](https://github.com/ArturNiko/threads.js/blob/main/CHANGELOG.md) after an update.
 - If you have troubles after an update, please check the documentation of the new version or install the previous one.